perfect-schema/perfect-schema/README.md

 })
 ```

-### Type : `PerfectSchema.any([type?[, type?[, ...]]])`
+### Type : `PerfectSchema.Any`

 Wildcard type, the value may be anything if no type provided, or anyting that match the given types, or `undefined`.
-Each element `type?` may be a short hand or descriptive type definition.
+Each allowed types may be a short hand or descriptive type definition.
 For example

 ```
 {
-  a: PerfectSchema.any()
+  a: PerfectSchema.Any
-  b: PerfectSchema.any(String),
+  b: { type: PerfectSchema.Any, allowedTypes: [String] },
-  c: PerfectSchema.any(String, { type: Boolean }),
+  c: { type: PerfectSchema.Any, allowedTypes: [String, { type: Boolean }] },
-  d: PerfectSchema.any(String, { type: Boolean }, { type: Number, min: 0 }),
+  d: { type: PerfectSchema.Any, allowedTypes: [String, { type: Boolean }, { type: Number, min: 0 }] },
   ...
 }
 ```

-The validations are performed in parallel, and fail if all types mismatch.
+The validations are performed in parallel when asynchronous, and fail if all types mismatch.
 If all types mismatch, the first error not equal to `invalidType` is returned, or `invalidType` otherwise.